Yair Netanyahu: Views and opinions

+Legal issues

 In January 2018, a scandal erupted when a recording of Netanyahu's visit to a Tel Aviv strip club in 2015 was leaked.
-In the recording, Netanyahu discussed strippers and referred to a controversial gas deal signed by his father.
+In the recording, Netanyahu discussed strippers and referred to a controversial gas deal recently passed into law.
 Netanyahu apologized for his remarks.
 He filed a lawsuit for 1 million NIS ($272,000) against his driver, who allegedly recorded the conversation.

 On 7 July 2019, he won a libel suit against Israeli Labor Party activist Abie Binyamin for claiming that Netanyahu was hiding millions in offshore accounts.

-In November 2019, Netanyahu was sued for slander after sharing a Facebook post claiming that former Walla news site editor, Avi Alkalay, was a plant for the Wexner Foundation.
+In November 2019, Netanyahu was sued for slander after sharing a Facebook post claiming that former Walla news site editor Avi Alkalay was a plant for the Wexner Foundation.
 In February 2020, he was ordered to pay damages and legal costs totalling $81,000.
 Netanyahu appealed the decision, but his appeal was rejected by the Tel Aviv Magistrate's Court in July 2021.

+In January 2025, an appeal of a lawsuit previously filed by Yair Netanyahu against former Knesset member Stav Shaffir for publicly calling him "a liar, an evil man, a racist and a sexual-abuser" was rejected by the court, and Netanyahu was forced to compensate Shaffir for her legal fees, in addition to compensation after losing the initial court case.